-- Contain a proper number of characters.
-Google occasionally changes the character length for the meta description that will appear on a SERP (search engine results page).
-So, keep up with current SEO events and make adjustment as necessary.
+Contain a proper number of characters.
+Google occasionally changes the character length for the meta description appearing on a SERP (search engine results page).
+So, keep up with current SEO events and make adjustments as necessary.
 Today, the meta description should be between 150-160 characters.

-- Include a call-to-action.
+Include a call to action.
 A call to action within a meta description can be important in some ways.
-If you include a very overt call to action, you can alienate readers, especially when it comes to some audiences.
+Including an overt call to action can alienate readers, especially for some audiences.
 However, if the meta description does not invite readers to take any action, your CTR will probably be low.
 So, knowing your audience and experimenting with different meta descriptions is important for SEO.

-- Match the content.
-It is important that the meta description be an accurate description of the content.
+Match the content.
+The meta description should be an accurate description of the content.
 Any attempt to mislead search engines will result in an SEO penalty, and will most certainly increase the bounce rate that is detrimental to SEO.

-- Be unique.
-To stand out, the meta description should be unique, and not a duplicate of another page.
+Be unique.
+The meta description should be unique, not duplicating another page to stand out.

-Links, like content, are widely considered as one of the three most important ranking factors for ranking in search engines.
-Most companies who fail with SEO, in my experience, fail from not building links.
+Links, like content, are considered one of the three most important ranking factors for ranking in search engines.
+Most companies who fail with SEO, in my experience, fail by not building links.

-There are three types of links that are important for SEO:
+Three types of links are important for SEO:

-Internal links are links that go from one page of a website to a different page on the same website.
+Internal links go from one page of a website to a different page on the same website.
 These links are important for SEO because:

 Search engines need to find and index each page of a website.
-Internal links (in addition to an updated sitemap that is registered with search engines) help search engines find pages of a website and understand how each page fits into the overall structure of the site.
+Internal links (in addition to an updated sitemap registered with search engines) help search engines find website pages and understand how each page fits into the site’s overall structure.

-As a website grows, therefore, from a few pages to hundreds and thousands of pages, it’s beneficial for SEO to update older pages with internal links to relative pages that are created over time.
-This helps search engines find the new pages and understand how they fit into the overall information structure of the website.
+Therefore, As a website grows from a few pages to hundreds and thousands of pages, it’s beneficial for SEO to update older pages with internal links to relevant pages created over time.
+This helps search engines find new pages and understand how they fit into the overall information structure of the website.

 Outbound links are links to a different website.
 So, for example, the link to Yoast’s blog on outbound links takes users away from this website to a different website, so it is an outbound link.

-A study by Reboot shows there is a positive correlation between a page’s outgoing links and its search rankings.
-In their study, they concluded that “outgoing relevant links to authoritative sites are considered in the algorithms and do have a positive impact on rankings.”
+A Reboot study shows a positive correlation between a page’s outgoing links and its search rankings.
+Their study concluded that “outgoing relevant links to authoritative sites are considered in the algorithms and do have a positive impact on rankings.”

 Outbound links also help provide a good user experience, which can positively impact several search engine ranking factors related to visitor behavior.
-For example, the link above to Reboot helps visitors easily go to the outbound link study and read it for themselves.
+For example, the link above to Reboot helps visitors easily read the outbound link study for themselves.